Melchor Portocarrero, 3rd Count of Monclova: As viceroy of Peru

 Portocarrero was named viceroy of Peru on May 3, 1688, the last viceroy of New Spain to be transferred there.
 He turned over the government to his successor, Gaspar de la Cerda, 8th Count of Galve on November 19, 1688, but did not depart until the following year, for lack of transport.
 On May 11, 1689 he sailed from the port of Acapulco.
 He died in Lima in 1705.

 His daughter, Doña María Mercedes Portocarrero y Zamudio married Don José Manuel Tagle y Isasaga, 3rd Marquess of Torre Tagle.
-He is also the maternal grandfather of Don José Bernardo de Tagle y Portocarrero, 4th Marquess of Torre Tagle, one of the most powerful man in Peru during the early-19th century and who also became the country's president two times.
+He is also the maternal grandfather of Don José Bernardo de Tagle y Portocarrero, 4th Marquess of Torre Tagle, one of the most powerful men in Peru during the early-19th century and who also became the country's president two times.